AI agent are already part of daily business work. Today, companies are using AI agents to:

 The big difference?
 These agents don’t just assist they can also take actions.
 They can move across systems, follow steps, and deliver real results on their own.

-This blog covers the four main types of conversational AI agents, how business using them in real scenarios, and how you can track & implement in your organisation.
+This blog covers the four main types of conversational agents, how business using them in real scenarios, and how you can track & implement in your organisation.

 AI agents are intelligent software systems designed to process inputs, make decisions, and complete tasks with minimal human involvement.